LucioPinto/Portfolio/README.md

 This repository is intended for projects related to my curriculum.

-Version 1 is hosted on the following link:
+Version 2 is hosted on the following link:

-cvluciopinto.firebaseapp.com
+cvluciopinto.web.app